efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 ## What about those *other* serverless functions?

 Serverless is not strictly limited to running small functions anymore (though that was how it got started).
-Serverless databases are becoming popular, for one (e.g. Google Cloud Data Store).
+Serverless databases are becoming popular, for one (e.g. Google Cloud Data Store, MongoDB, DynamoDB, etc.).
 The concept is similar to functions - you don't have to worry about maintaining a server.

 We're not strictly going to cover that in this module, but be aware that it exists!